-Since the response of these variables to monetary contractions is the measure of the strenght of the lending channel, identifying monetary contractions is an important step in the analysis.
-The monetary contractions that we consider consist of three pre-Federal Reserve financial panics (1890:8, 1893:5, and 1907:10); four interwar contractions consisting of Friedman and Schwartz's (1963) three crucial experiments plus the bank holiday (1920:1, 1931:10, 1933:2, and 1937:1); and seven post-Word War II episodes identified by Romer and Romer (1989, 1992) as anti-inflation interventions by the Federal Reserve (1947:10, 1955:9, 1968:12, 1974:4, 1978:8, 1979:10, and 1988:12).
-The extent to which each of these episodes constitutes an exogenous monetary contraction has been debated at length elsewhere (Friedman (1989), Schwartz (1989), Hoover and Perez (1992), Dotsey and Reid (1992)); we do not repeat that discussion here.
+Since the response of these variables to monetary contractions is the measure of the strength of the lending channel, identifying monetary contractions is an important step in the analysis.
+The monetary contractions that we consider consist of three pre-Federal Reserve financial panics (1890:8, 1893:5, and 1907:10); four interwar contractions consisting of Friedman and Schwartz's (1963) three crucial experiments plus the bank holiday (1920:1, 1931:10, 1933:2, and 1937:1); and seven post-World War II episodes identified by Romer and Romer (1989, 1994) as anti-inflation interventions by the Federal Reserve (1947:10, 1955:9, 1968:12, 1974:4, 1978:8, 1979:10, and 1988:12).
+The extent to which each of these episodes constitutes an exogenous monetary contraction has been debated at length elsewhere (Friedman 1989; Schwartz 1989; Hoover and Perez 1994; Dotsey and Reid 1992); we do not repeat that discussion here.

-4.1 The Spread
+8.3.1 The Spread

-According to the model presented above, one key indicator of the strength of the lending channel is δ , the spread between loan rates and bond rates.
+According to the model presented above, one key indicator of the strength of the lending channel is $\delta$ , the spread between loan rates and bond rates.
 In response to a monetary contraction, the spread should increase as banks contract loans, and thus force firms to use bonds as an imperfect, alternate source of finance.
-Using the framework in Section 2, and incorporating the simplifying assumptions used there, the response of the spread to a change in the money stock is
+Using the framework in section 8.1, and incorporating the simplifying assumptions used there, the response of the spread to a change in the money stock is